rink-turksma/IntunePrepTool/README.md

 #IntunePrepTool
 GUI based PowerShell script to create intunewin packages with MS IntuneWinAppUtil.exe for intune; Source can be MSI, EXE, Winget; Test script; Implement detection method.
 Transcript logs to predefined location, and logs to EventViewer Application & Services log.
-(Also copy to "C:\ProgramData\Microsoft\IntuneManagementExtension\Logs\IntunePrepTool.evtx" for the use of Collect Diagnostics in the Intune Admin portal)

 Update: 21/05/2023
 Created by Rink Turksma with Sapien Powershell Studio.